A Data-Driven McMillan Degree Lower Bound: Conclusion

 \section{Conclusion}

-In this paper we established an upper bound on the norm of a random Hankel matrix with no unknown constants in~\cref{thm:main} and used this result to construct a lower bound on the McMillan degree from noisy impulse response measurements in \cref{thm:order}.
+Here we have established an upper bound on the norm of a random Hankel matrix with no unknown constants in~\cref{thm:main} and used this result to construct a lower bound on the McMillan degree from noisy impulse response measurements in \cref{thm:order}.
 As the examples in \cref{sec:examples} illustrate, this bound provides a useful lower bound on the McMillan degree that can be applied to both modal analysis and system identification.
-However, in engineering practice, we expect the empirically determined bound on $\|\ma G\|_2$ to be more useful.
-Not only does it provide a sharper lower bound, but it can estimated without knowledge of the underlying distribution of noise by using measurements when the system is at rest.
+However in engineering practice, we expect the empirically determined bound on $\|\ma G_{m,n}\|_2$ to be more useful.
+It provides a sharper bound and is easy to compute without knowledge of the underlying noise distribution by using measurements of the system with no input.